othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - Tracks service degradation and recovery over time
 - Provides detailed pod status information

-### Overseer

-A web-based dashboard that:
-- Scrapes the poller data for service availability metrics
-- Follows logs from both red and blue agents
-- Visualizes service health over time
-- Provides real-time updates via a web interface at http://localhost:8080
-- Calculates uptime statistics and displays trends
-- Features clean, formatted logs with ANSI color codes and timestamps stripped for improved readability

 ## How It Works

 1. The demo starts by setting up a Kind Kubernetes cluster with isolated networking
+2. The overseer dashboard initializes immediately, providing visibility into the cluster setup process
-2. Target services are deployed in the cluster with known vulnerabilities
+3. Target services are deployed in the cluster with known vulnerabilities
+4. The poller begins monitoring service availability and feeds data to the overseer
-3. The blue agent is initialized with defensive responsibilities
+5. The blue agent is initialized with defensive responsibilities
-4. The red agent begins implementing attacks after a short delay
+6. The red agent begins implementing attacks after a short delay
-5. The poller continuously checks service availability
-6. The overseer presents real-time service health and agent logs via a dashboard
+7. Throughout the demo, the overseer provides a comprehensive view of the battle between agents and the evolving cluster state

 ## Customization